 A North American classic roasting pan is made of blue-speckled enamel with grooved indents in the bottom, and with a matching lid.
 They are actually dark blue, so dark it’s almost black.
 These are typically oval though rectangular ones are also available.
 The GraniteWare Company has been a long-time maker of these (as well as of the blue-speckled enamel water bath canners.)

 Most North Americans think that all roasting pans are either disposable foil or blue-speckled — such is the extent that the blue-speckled enamelled ones have come to dominate the market there over the decades.
 They have high-domed lids so they can be used for braising and pot roasts, and have higher sides to prevent splattering.
 Some say, though, that the high sides inhibit the hot air getting to the lower parts of what you are roasting, with the result that you never get proper browning the way you do in a low-edged roasting pan.

 They are quite light considering their size.

-Oval ones are harder than flat square or enamel ones to use for other things such as pot-luck size lasagna, etc.
+Oval ones are harder than the square ones to use for other things such as pot-luck size lasagna, etc.

 Some makes may leak.

 They are not as sturdy as a “real” roasting pan.
-Foil pans can buckle from the weight of a large turkey when you lift them -- lift them out of the oven with caution to avoid hot grease falling on you.
+Foil pans can buckle from the weight of a large turkey when you lift them — lift them out of the oven with caution to avoid hot grease pouring on you.
 For this reason, most warn to lift and hold them by the bottom, not the sides.